 Designated as a historical landmark district just southeast of downtown Seattle, here you will find colorful, turn-of-the-century houses and shops.
 This neighborhood, in particular, has retained its small-town vibe.
 People move a little slower here and many will greet you walking down the street as if they know you.
 The fact that it has a light rail stop makes it very easily accessible from the center of the action in downtown Seattle.
 Visit PCC Grocery, hands down everyone’s favorite.

 I love this neighborhood because it’s conveniently located smack dab in the middle of Pike Place Market and the Space Needle.
 Here’s where I go to unwind with a cocktail after a long day of sightseeing.
 My favorite Mexican restaurant, Mams’s Cantina is here as well.
 Dinner AND drinks, sign me up!
 Nightlife is prevalent here, with lots of nightclubs and music venues to choose from.

 On the north side of Lake Union, here you will find charming sidewalk cafés in eclectic old buildings, one-of-a-kind family-run shops, interspersed with residential houses.
-Affectionately called Wallyhood by it’s residents, it is near the sight of Seattle’s first World’s Fair.
+Affectionately called Wallyhood by its residents, it is near the site of Seattle’s first World’s Fair.
 Take in a movie at the iconic 45th Guild or relax in Gas Works Park.
 45th street is the place to people watch.

 South Lake Union

 Here you can watch people carve wooden canoes at the Center for Wooden Boats!
 Yeah, it’s just that cool.
 Take a walk along the waterfront and marvel at all of the yachts docked on shore.
 But I don’t visit Seattle without having brunch at the Portage Bay Café.
 YUM.
 REI’s flagship short is here, and for crying out loud, don’t miss visiting MOHAI (Museum of History and Industry).